Generic name: reslizumab (res LIZ ue mab)

 It may not be safe to breastfeed while using reslizumab.
 Ask your doctor about any risk.

 How is reslizumab given?

-Before you start treatment with reslizumab, your doctor may perform tests to measure your levels of a certain type of white blood cell (eosinophils).
+Before you start treatment with reslizumab, your doctor may perform tests to measure your white blood cells.

-Reslizumab is given once every 4 weeks and is injected into a vein through an IV.
+Reslizumab is given as an infusion into a vein, usually once every 4 weeks.
 A healthcare provider will give you this injection.

-Reslizumab must be given slowly.
-The IV infusion can take up to 50 minutes to complete.
+This medicine must be given slowly, and the infusion can take 20 to 50 minutes to complete.

-You will be watched closely for a short time after receiving your injection, to make sure you do not have an allergic reaction.
+You will be watched closely for a short time after each injection, to make sure you do not have an allergic reaction.